 The TA and I will do our best to help you succeed in the course.
 Please remember that, ultimately, it is YOU who EARN the grade.
-If you know what grade you want for graduation, scholarship, exchange opportunities, honors, etc., you need to make the corresponding effort to achieve your goal.
+If you know what grade you want for major selection, grants & scholarship, exchange opportunities, honors, etc., please make the corresponding effort to achieve your goal.